 Related: 40 Breakfast for Dinner Ideas

-8. Although fruit wasn’t something that came around often, when it did, it was considered a dessert.
-Made with egg yolks, canned fruit cocktail, honey, and whipping cream all create this deliciousness.
+8. Although fruit wasn’t something that came around often when it did, it was considered a dessert.
+Made with egg yolks, canned fruit cocktails, honey, and whipping cream all create this deliciousness.
 This is called Frozen Fruit Salad.

 10. This Great Depression Casserole makes perfect sense to make when you need to save money.
 It was obviously quite popular back then too!